Parbelaez/personal-portfolio/README.md

 ### HTML Errors

-- The w3c html validation is considered as OK, as the errors are coming directly from the iframes given by the YouTube and Spotify codes.
+- The w3c html validation is considered to be OK, as the errors are coming directly from the iframes given by the YouTube and Spotify codes.

 YouTube: *"Error: The frameborder attribute on the iframe element is obsolete.
 Use CSS instead."*